 Location: Adam’s Forge

-Each session in the program focuses on making one of the tools or completing one or more techniques required for certification.
+Each session in the Tools and Techniques program focuses on making one of the tools or completing one or more techniques required for certification as a beginner blacksmith with the California Blacksmith Association (CBA).
 Each session builds on what is taught in earlier sessions, and we recommend that students commit to taking all of the sessions to get the most out of the program.
 Students use tools made in earlier sessions to make later projects, and then use these tools and techniques to complete the “final” for certification.

-The textbook for this program is “Mastering the Fundamentals of Blacksmithing, Volume 1” by Mark Aspery.
-Please refer to pages 150 – 155 for a description of the monkey tool and project details.
+The textbook for this program is “Mastering the Fundamentals of Blacksmithing, Volume 1,” by Mark Aspery.

-This class will run from 9 AM – 3 PM, with a one hour break for lunch.
+This class runs from 9 AM – 3 PM, with a one hour break for lunch.